ademataydir/AdemAtaydir/README.md

 ###  About me

 - I'm Adem Ataydir.
-I recently completed a comprehensive one-year training course in cyber security, gaining skills in firewall, SIEM, EDR and penetration testing.
+I recently completed a comprehensive one-year training course in cyber security, gaining skills in Firewall, EDR, SIEM, and Penetration testing.
 Afterwards, I completed a two-month internship in which I was able to apply and deepen my theoretical knowledge in practice.

 - I enjoy researching cybersecurity systems, learning new information, and continuously working on improving myself.
 - My goal is to keep developing until I become one of the best in this field.